hantswilliams/HHA_504_2023/WK8/assignment8.md

-## **Week 8 Homework Assignment: Application Deployment & CI/CD Integration**
+## **Homework Assignment: Dockerizing Flask Applications**

 ### **Objective**:
-As developers, not only do we build, but we also deploy.
-This week is all about taking your Hospital Priceline application to the internet across various platforms and automating your deployment process.
-You'll be using platforms like Vercel, Google Cloud, Azure, and tools like GitHub Actions and Docker.
+Understanding Docker is crucial for modern software deployment.
+This assignment focuses on containerizing your Flask applications with Docker, offering hands-on experience with Docker and Docker Compose.

 ### **Instructions**:

-#### **1. Deploying to Vercel**:
+#### **1. Dockerizing Your Flask Applications**:
-- Deploy your Hospital Priceline application on Vercel.
+- Choose two versions of your Flask application for Dockerization.
+  - **Version 1:** Could be a simple "Hello World" Flask app.
+  - **Version 2:** A more complex version of your Flask app, possibly with additional features or complexities.
+- Create Dockerfiles for both versions of your application.
-  - Document the steps taken and any configurations you needed to set up.
+  - Document the steps taken to create the Dockerfiles.
-  - Share the live link to your deployed application.
+  - Explain the purpose of each command in your Dockerfiles.

+#### **2. Building and Running Your Docker Containers**:
-  - (Optional) Acquire and set up a custom domain for your deployed Vercel application.
+- Build Docker images for both versions of your Flask application.

-#### **2. Multicloud Deployment**:
-- Deploy your Hospital Priceline application to:
-  - Google Cloud Run
-  - Azure App Service
+- Run the Docker containers locally and ensure they are functioning correctly.
-- Document any differences observed during the deployment process on both platforms.
+- Document any challenges or observations noted during the building and running process.
-- Share the live links to your deployed applications on both platforms.

-#### **3. CI/CD Automation with GitHub Actions**:
-- Set up a CI/CD pipeline using GitHub Actions for your application.
-  - Ensure the pipeline is triggered whenever you push to a specific branch (e.g., `main` or `deploy`).
-  - The pipeline should automate deployment to the Azure App Service.
-  - Document the steps to set up the CI/CD pipeline, including any `.yml` configuration files used.
-  - Share evidence (e.g., screenshots or logs) of successful pipeline runs and application deployments.

-#### **4. (Optional) Containerization and Deployment**:
+#### **3. (Optional) Using Docker Compose**:
-- Containerize your Flask/FastAPI application using Docker.
-  - Write and document a Dockerfile for your application.
+- Create a `docker-compose.yml` file to run both versions of your Flask application simultaneously.
+  - Include comments in the file to explain its structure and settings.
-  - Push your containerized app to Docker Hub.
+  - Run your applications using Docker Compose and document any observations.

-- Deploy the containerized application to Azure Container Apps.
+#### **4. Reflection**:
+- Reflect on the experience of Dockerizing your applications.
+  - What benefits did Docker bring to your deployment process?
+  - How did Docker solve the issues related to different operating systems, Python, and OS versions?
-  - Document the deployment process and any challenges faced during containerization and deployment.
+  - Discuss any challenges faced and how you overcame them.
-  - Share the live link to your containerized application running on Azure Container Apps.

 ### **Submission**:
-- Create a new GitHub repository named `flask_8_deployment` in your GitHub account.
+- Create a new GitHub repository named `docker_flask_assignment`.
-- Feel free to re-use parts of your code from prior assignments where necessary
 - The GitHub repository should contain:
-  - All source code and configuration files related to deployments.
-  - Screenshots or video recordings highlighting successful deployments and CI/CD pipeline runs.
+  - Dockerfiles for both versions of your Flask application.
+  - `docker-compose.yml` file, if you completed the optional task.
-  - A comprehensive README.md file detailing:
+  - A detailed README.md file explaining:
-    - Your deployment processes for each platform.
-    - Observations, challenges, and your CI/CD setup.
+    - The process of Dockerizing your Flask applications.
+    - Any challenges faced and how they were resolved.
+    - Reflections on using Docker and Docker Compose.
 - Provide the link to your repository as your assignment submission.
-- Make sure your repository is set to public for ease of review.
+- Ensure your repository is public for evaluation purposes.

-**Tip**: Deployment can be tricky, and it's not uncommon to face issues.
-Document your process thoroughly.
-It not only helps in troubleshooting but also serves as a guide for future projects.
+**Tips**:
+- Document your process thoroughly.
+It's a valuable exercise in understanding Docker and helps in troubleshooting.
+- Don't hesitate to experiment with different configurations in your Dockerfiles and docker-compose.yml.